SeaJaye-C/Attendace-Project/README.md

 # Attendace Project
+ This python project uses deep learning facial recogniton to allow users to mark attendance by logging in with their face.
+After registering with their name and a picture of them It stores this data into a database.
+Next time the program is used it will compare their face to previous registered users.

+HOW TO INSTALL REQUIRMENTS

- This python project uses facial recogniton to mark attendace in a database Through making this project ive become aware of a few issues. installing dlib often is a very buggy process depending on operating system.
+Through making this project ive become aware of a few issues. installing dlib often is a very buggy process depending on operating systems it is reccomended you install cmake and dlib by themselves before installing requirements.

 If needed please remove dlib line from requirements.txt then install.

 install respective requirments by either typing